Life Insurance Fundamentals

 Another form of life insurance used in estate planning is the survivor life insurance policy (aka joint-and-survivor or second-to-die life insurance) which insures both spouses, but pays the estate of the last spouse to die, since no estate tax is due when an estate transfers from the decedent to the surviving spouse, because of the unlimited marital deduction.
 Survivorship life insurance can be term, whole life, universal, or variable insurance policies.
 Some variations of this type of policy include an increased cash value upon the occurrence of the 1st death or increased dividends.
 Another option is that the policy can be paid up after the 1st death, so no more premiums need to be paid.
 Survivorship policies are usually restricted to husband and wife, parent or child, or related business partners, owners or key employees.

 Another type of policy is the first-to-die life insurance policy, which ensures 2 or more people and can be any type of life insurance policy.
 Usually the policy pays after the 1st death, but a rider is available that will allow the survivor to continue coverage.
-First-to-die life insurance policies have lower premiums than insuring each individual with a separate policy.
+First-to-die life insurance policies have lower premiums than insuring each person with a separate policy.

 Life insurance proceeds are includable in the estate of the decedent if the decedent had an incident of ownership in the policy either at the time of death or within 3 years of death, or the proceeds were payable to the decedent's estate.
 An incident of ownership is one where the insured retained some control over the policy, including outright ownership, the power to surrender, cancel or assign the policy, the legal right to receive dividends or to borrow against the cash value of the policy, or to pledge the policy to secure a loan, or to change the beneficiary.
 For this reason, many wealthy people use an irrevocable trust or a business entity to own the policy.
 If the insured is the grantor of the trust, then the trust must be irrevocable; otherwise, the grantor would have control over the trust and, therefore, control over the life insurance policy, making it includable in his estate.